fredvol/Oso/README.md

 # Oso

-This is a light, anonymous ,amnesic, safety tracking.
+This is : a light, anonymous ,amnesic, personal, safety tracking.

 The aim is to have an app which :
 - is battery restpectfull: the less power it need the better.
 - is loginless: I do not like to have to create an account on every service I use.
 So this one in design to be donwload and play!
 - is anynonymous: when you enable the tracking , the server give you a random ID, which will change on your new track.
 - is amnesic: The tracks will be remove from the server after X (need to be define) days.
+- is personal : you share the "follow me" link to  the person you want.
 - is privacy respectfull: No private or usage data  are store or send.
 Just the trackpoints ( can be redirect to your own server)
 - no ads no analytics stuff :  light , simple and privacy respectfull we said  !